interlay/interbtc-squid/README.md

 The mappings also use the `Debug` package, whose output can be enabled by passing the `DEBUG` variable.
 E.g. `DEBUG="*"` will enable all debug output, or `DEBUG="interbtc-mappings:issue"` will enable printouts only from the issue event mappings (in `src/mappings/event/issue.ts`).

 ### Workflow - connecting to a specific chain
 The processor processes events from a specific parachain.
-The .env file controls which URLs the processor uses for the archive node/indexer, and for the parachain RPC.
+The `.env` file controls which URLs the processor uses for the archive node/indexer, and for the parachain RPC.
 Both should correspond to the same chain, and whichever these are set to will be the chain used for processing.

 Note that the typings and metadata should match the currently used chain.
-See _Updating chain metadata_ below for more info on that.
+See [this section](#workflow---updating-chain-metadata) below for more info on that.

 Additionally, the `SS58_CODEC` variable should be set to `interlay` for Interlay mainnet, `kintsugi` for Kintsugi canarynet, and `substrate` for the testnets or local development. `BITCOIN_NETWORK` is `mainnet` for the mainnets, `testnet` for the testnets, and `regtest` for a local regtest node.